jeffjewiss/ember-cli-postcss/README.md

 This step will run at the end of the build process on all CSS files, including the merged `vendor.css` file and any CSS imported into the Broccoli tree by add-ons.

+Files can be white-listed and/or black-listed by using the respective include and exclude options.
+Each accepts an array of file globs, which are then passed on to Broccoli Funnel.
+An example can be seen in the sample configuration below.

 ### Configuring Plug-ins